What is a Defined Benefit Pension Scheme

 - Mercer Limited

-The final salary formula is calculated using your gross salary from your final year of working, or the last year before retirement age, whichever is earliest, hence the final salary pension.
+The final salary formula is calculated using the gross salary you are paid in your final working year or year before retirement age, whichever is earliest.
+Hence, the term Final Salary pension.
 In terms of the final salary formula, a defined benefit pension scheme typically provides an income in retirement based on a percentage of your “final pay”.